kaaniboy/math/README.md

-# Math Studies
+# Math
-This is a blog of interesting math concepts that I encounter, primarily related to probability and combinatorics.
-It can be accessed [here](https://kaaniboy.github.io/math).
+A repository of LaTeX write-ups on interesting math concepts that I have encountered.
+The writings can be accessed [here](https://aksoy.io/blog/), or by viewing the `src` directory of this repository.